 What a labor of love this kitchen has been, and oh what memories it holds!
-I will forever think of my grandma every time I look at those concrete counters, and I will forever wonder if she approves of it’s new look!
+I will forever think of my grandma every time I look at those concrete counters, and I will forever wonder if she approves of the new look!
 It saddens me that I was never able to drink coffee in here with her…but I guess that is what happens when you let projects take you FOREVER!
 Lol!
 So don’t do that!
 Mkay!

 It is so hard to take photos of this kitchen with the way the pillars are placed!
-It blocks half the picture everytime!
+It blocks half the picture every time!
 Lol!

 Here’s the cost breakdown for ya!

-Expenses on the DIY Kitchen Reno
+Expenses on the DIY Kitchen Remodel

-Concrete for Counter tops – Concrete Counter Top Solutions – White concrete for island, and regular gray concrete for the main counters.
+Concrete for Countertops – Concrete Counter Top Solutions – White concrete for the island, and regular gray concrete for the main counters.
 NOTE: I was given most of the concrete for the kitchen in exchange for the post I will be doing about them, but I bought the sealants and all the supplies from them with my own money and would absolutely spend my money to buy the concrete from them again!
 Total cost for the countertops was $1,450.00 – that would be the cost if I paid for all of it out of pocket including the shipping that I did pay out of pocket!
 I could not get laminate counters for this kitchen for that cost!
 The granite quote was nearly $10,000 for ugly granite, and laminate was over 3000! ????
-Yeah, so I would definitely use them for my counter tops again!
+Yeah, so I would definitely use them for my countertops again!
 A little elbow grease went a LONG way in saving us money here!
 I will go over the counters in far more depth in that post!
 (Cost mentioned here also includes the concrete board to pour the counters over)

-Paint for the cabinets – I used Sherwin Williams Pure White for the white cabinets, and Gauntlet gray for the island, I also grabbed a gallon of Dorian Gray for the doors but of course could have used a quart!
+Paint for the cabinets – I used Sherwin Williams Pure White for the white cabinets, and Gauntlet Gray for the island, I also grabbed a gallon of Dorian Gray for the doors but of course, could have used a quart!
 I used only one gallon of each, even the pure white!
-I bought it while it was 40% off which they do not do nearly as often as they used to so keep a look out and buy it when they are having the sale!
+I bought it while it was 40% off which they do not do nearly as often as they used to so keep a lookout and buy it when they are having the sale!
 I paid $140.00 for the three gallons!
 I also ended up buying a quart of extra white for the crown molding above the cabinets but I don’t really know that it was necessary!
 Lol!
 I think pure white was close enough!
 There will be so much more information in the post about painting the cabinets!